thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

   WHERE nspname NOT IN ('pg_catalog', 'information_schema')
   ORDER BY pg_relation_size(C.oid) DESC LIMIT 20;
 ```
+{: .copy-code}

-You can see the biggest table is timeseries (TS, telemetry) and TS index.
+You can see the biggest table is timeseries (TS, telemetry, data points) and TS index.
 All telemetry divided my month to gain a stable performance.
 Test started in December and finished in January.
 The TS have two tables 2021_12 and 2022_01 for respective months.

 ![](../../../images/reference/performance-aws-instances/method/m6a-large/postgres-kafka/stress-x3/postgresql-disk-usage-by-table.png)